Zwernemann/magento2-admin-reorder/README.md

-# Magento Fix Admin Reorder
+# Magento Fix Admin EditOrder

 Fixes the "Edit Order" function in Magento 2 admin for stores with MSI disabled.